wrabelk/immuta-blog/content/en/docs/How-to guides/_index.md

 If I want to make homemade poptarts to share with the office, the recipe is the how-to guide:

 * it helps me achieve a specific goal: to make poptarts.
 * it expects that I have a certain level of competence -- that I know how to soften butter, that I can roll out dough, and that I know how to use a food processor.
-It’s not concerned with teaching me skills to imporove my baking ability.
+It’s not concerned with teaching me skills to improve my baking ability.
 * it's written in a series of practical steps.
 I actually *apply* the content; I don't just gain knowledge.

 ### Immuta Documentation Examples